CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 - Explore Cloud Discovery
 - Explore the Cloud app catalog
 - Explore the Activity log and Files
-- In this task you will explore the policies and alerts pages in Microsoft Cloud app security
+- In this task, you will explore the policies and alerts pages in Microsoft Cloud App Security

 ## You have successfully completed the lab